About Science Olympiad

-The culmination of nearly 300 regional and state tournaments is the Science Olympiad National Tournament, held at a different university each year.
+The culmination of nearly 300 Regional and State tournaments (and about 100 practice Invitationals!) is the Science Olympiad National Tournament, held at a different university each year.
 This rotating system gives students the opportunity to visit new parts of the country and tour colleges they might consider for their undergraduate studies, and provides a memorable experience that lasts a lifetime.

 - View a copy of the Science Olympiad National Brochure